RuPaul's Drag Race UK series 1

 The winner of first series of RuPaul's Drag Race UK was The Vivienne, with Divina de Campo as the runner-up.

 The song "Break Up (Bye Bye)", which was featured in the fifth episode, was released as a single and reached number 35 on the UK Singles Chart.
 It also peaked at number 44 on the Billboard Hot Dance/Electronic Songs chart in the US.

+The Vivienne died on 3 January 2025 at the age of 32 due to cardiac arrest.
+They are the first winner in the Drag Race franchise to pass away.

 Contestants

 Ages, names, and cities stated are at time of filming.

-Future Appearances

-Baga Chipz, Cheryl Hole, and Blu Hydrangea competed on UK vs the World.
-The Vivienne competed on US All Stars 7.Crystal appeared as a mentor in Call Me Mother seasons one and two.